 It's like having a pharmacist for a best friend

 Cabozantinib belongs to the group of cancer-fighting medications known as antineoplastics and more specifically to a class of medications called tyrosine kinase inhibitors.
 This medication works by blocking signals that allow cancer cells to grow and divide and it also helps to block the growth of new blood vessels in the area of the tumour.
 New blood vessels help the cancer to grow and spread.
-Cabozantinib is used to treat a type of advanced kidney cancer called renal cell carcinoma for people who have previously been treated with a specific type of cancer medication.
+Cabozantinib is used to treat a type of advanced kidney cancer called renal cell carcinoma.
+It is also used for a type of liver cancer, called hepatocellular carcinoma, that has been previously treated with the medication sorafenib.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.